 If you have a project idea that will help to reduce social isolation amongst older people in one or more hot spot area, or that will reduce the isolation of families with limited access to resources in one or more hot spot area, your first step is to discuss your idea with one of a list of lead officers.
 They will provide you with an application form and help you to complete it if they think your project is eligible.

-The maps identifying the East Suffolk ‘hot spot’ areas are below – but please remember that these only show where it is more likely that there are people with these needs, they do not reflect what might already be happening in these communities to tackle these needs.
+The maps identifying the East Suffolk ‘hot spot’ areas can be viewed from the drop down menu – but please remember that these only show where it is more likely that there are people with these needs, they do not reflect what might already be happening in these communities to tackle these needs

 * Please credit East Suffolk Partnership if you use any of this material.